Gegenwind2022/gegenwind/README.md

 ## Getting started

-To start the development server, you need to meet the following prerequisites on your system and then perform the installation:
+To start the development server, you need to have the following prerequisites on your system before you can perform the installation:

 ### Prerequisites